prateushsharma/rust-zkp-chaum-pedersen/Readme.md

 ### **Environment Variables**

-You can configure the server using environment variables:
+Configure the server using environment variables:

 ```yaml
 # In docker-compose.yaml